-Note: Models H/E190 and H/E240 cannot be installed using the wall-mount bracket.
+Note: Model H/E190-TRG cannot be installed using the wall-mount bracket.

-Drain Connections (HRV Models only ERV Models do not require plumbing.)
+Drain Connections (HRV Models)

 Regardless of mounting method, the device should be installed level to ensure that condensation (produced during a defrost cycle) drains from the unit.
 The water should flow into a nearby drain or bucket.